-WKPIC wishes to empower interns to effectively address situations through direct communication with supervisors, when possible.
-WKPIC welcomes input from university internship supervisors at any point in the problem resolution or grievance process.
-Interns enjoy two levels of protection as trainees, the first being intern-specific, and the second associated with being a temporary part-time employee of the Pennyroyal Center.
+We wish to empower interns to effectively address situations through direct communication with supervisors, when possible.
+We welcome input from university internship supervisors at any point in the problem resolution or grievance process.
+Interns enjoy two levels of protection as trainees, the first being intern-specific, and the second associated with being a temporary employee of LifeSkills/Pennyroyal Center.